dylankane/Match-It/README.md

 The site was deployed to GitHub Pages.
 The steps to deploy are as follows:
 - In the [GitHub repository](https://github.com/dylankane/Match-It), navigate to the Settings tab
-- From the source section drop-down menu, select the **Main** Branch, then click "Save".
+- From the source section drop-down menu, select the "Main" Branch, then click "Save".
 - The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found [here](https://dylankane.github.io/Match-It)